kriskaykj/Competitive-Mapping/README.md

 ---
 ### (Optional) Step 0: Run Competitive Mapping pipeline on multiple genra quickly
-Create folders named after each genus, copy in scripts 2-5 and change genus-specific directorie paths for each genus folder.
+Create folders named after each genus, copy in scripts 2-5 and change genus-specific directories paths(**!replace** in steps 2-5) for each genus folder.
 - Script: `0multirun.sh`  (**!replace** YOURDIR to genome directory path)
 Example of run: `sbatch 0multirun.sh Myr 2`, this runs step 2supermap.sh from the Myr (Myrmica genus) folder